History of bus transport in Hong Kong: 2010s: Introduction of two-axle air-conditioned double deckers and extinction of non-low floor (including Hotdog) buses

 In 2010, franchised bus operators introduced the first two-axle air-conditioned double deckers.
 KMB introduced one Alexander Dennis Enviro400, Citybus introduced two Enviro400s, later in the same year both KMB and Citybus have received one two-axle Volvo B9TL.
 The first production two-axle air-conditioned double deckers appeared in 2011.

 The withdrawal of KMB's non-air-conditioned double deckers also reached the final stage in the 2010s.
 In late 2011, one KMB's non-air-conditioned double decker received advertisement banners, stating "Farewell KMB Non Air-Conditioned Bus (2012)".
 The last non-air-conditioned buses were removed from service on 9 May 2012 when the last four KMB routes were converted to fully air-conditioned bus services, thus ending the service of franchised non-air-conditioned buses in Hong Kong.

 In 2013, KMB evaluated one BYD K9A fully electric single-decker bus, including a one-month trial run on route 2.
 It was the first fully electric bus used on franchised bus services.
 The bus was returned to BYD in December 2013.

 In 2014, KMB, New World First Bus and Citybus introduced its first series diesel-electric hybrid buses, which is funded by the Hong Kong Government for trial of at least two years.
 Also during the same year, KMB and Citybus launched their first 12.8-metre high-capacity buses, which it claims would be more environmentally friendly since its larger capacity means carrying more passengers with fewer vehicles on road.

 The last non-wheelchair-accessible buses will be withdrawn by 2017, apart from New Lantao Bus because of terrain constraints.
 New World First Bus has already been upgraded to full low-floor fleet with effect from 5 September 2015.

+2020s

+New World First Bus and Citybus merged their operations on 1 July 2023 into Citybus; and Citybus renamed "Rickshaw Sightseeing Bus" into "HK City Sightseeing".
+Kowloon Motor Bus also introduced bus service HK1 using open-top buses in August 2025.